Preemptive kidney transplant

 What you can expect

-At the transplant center, your doctor and transplant team will conduct several tests to determine if a pre-emptive kidney transplant is appropriate for you.
-They'll consider a variety of factors, including:
+At the transplant center, your transplant team will conduct several tests to determine if a preemptive kidney transplant is appropriate for you.
+Your team will consider a variety of factors, including:

 - Level of kidney function

 - Any chronic medical conditions that might affect the success of transplant

 - Availability of donor kidney